Table of Contents[Hide][Show]

 Some companies have 6 months to an entire year planned out, but it’s okay if you only plan for three weeks to a month ahead of time.
 You have to research, write, optimize, and pass content between team members before a deadline.
 This process goes a lot smoother when nobody is blindsided by not knowing what the new content is or when it should be produced.

 The future ideas section is self-explanatory.
-This is where you would organize all of your ideas for quality content that you want to do at an unspecified date.
+This is where you would organize all of your brainstorming ideas for quality content that you want to do at an unspecified date.
 You don’t put these ideas into the editorial section because you don’t want to get distracted from content that’s more fleshed out to be posted sooner.

 4 Steps to Create Your Calendar